About the project

 Only Applicants legally established/resident in any of the following countries are eligible:

-- UK applicants are eligible under the conditions set by the EC for H2020 participation at the time of the deadline of the call.
+- UK applicants are eligible under the conditions set by the EC for Horizon 2020 participation at the time of the deadline of the call.

-The accepted applicants for STADIEM open calls are start-ups in the form of SMEs.
+The accepted applicants for STADIEM Open Call 1 and 2 are start-ups and scale-ups in the form of SMEs.
 A SME will be considered as such if accomplishing with the Commission Recommendation 2003/361/EC and the SME user guide.
 As a summary, the criteria which define a SME are:

 - Headcount in Annual Work Unit (AWU) less than 250

 - Annual turnover less or equal to €50 million or annual balance sheet total, less or equal to €43 million

 Additionally, to be eligible, applicants should prove to be:

 - Operational for at least one year with proven founding documents